KartikAmbupe/FinAgent/README.md

 # 📊 Stock Analysis Multi-Agent System

 A modular multi-agent system that answers stock-related questions using real-time data and news analysis.
-It fetches ticker symbols, price trends, recent news, and gives intelligent explanations — all from natural language queries.
+It fetches ticker symbols, price trends, recent news, and gives intelligent explanations, all from natural language queries.

 ---